Coast Guard Cutter James offloads approximately 30,000 pounds of cocaine, marijuana at Port Everglades

 |0

-This work, Coast Guard Cutter James offloads approximately 30,000 pounds of cocaine, marijuana at Port Everglades [Image 3 of 3], by PO2 Jonathan Lally, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Coast Guard Cutter James offloads approximately 30,000 pounds of cocaine, marijuana at Port Everglades, by PO2 Jonathan Lally, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT